 The adhesive works so well because it forms a permanent bond.
 This also means, you only have a limited amount of time to add your decorative materials before it dries.
 Once it is dry, it is never coming off and there is not anything that will remove it.
 This is why I advise you to plan your project ahead, and work in small sections.

-- Assemble your materials including glass lamp globe or bowling ball, flat marbles, floral fillers, and GE Silicone II.
+Assemble your materials including glass lamp globe or bowling ball, flat marbles, floral fillers, and GE II Silicone.
 Read the product label to understand health and safety considerations, clean up, and drying times.

-- Start with clean, dry glass lamp globe (the old kind with thick glass) or a bowling ball.
+Start with clean, dry glass lamp globe (the old kind with thick glass) or a bowling ball.
+If the surface will not wash up with soap and water, I use methyl hydrate to remove any leftover grease.

-- You can also apply spray paint if you want a specific base colour.
-If the spray paint creates a really smooth surface, rough it up (gently) with fine-grit sandpaper.
+You can also apply spray paint if you want a specific base color.
+If the spray paint creates a really smooth surface, rough it up (gently) with fine-grit sandpaper when the paint is completely dry.

 - I recommend GE Silicone Sealant: waterproof, clear-drying, for outdoor use.
 Please read the product label and follow the safety instructions.